 Finishing at 6″, is it a tiny trivet or a colossal coaster?
 It all depends on what you have in your hand and need to set down.
 Use one as a mini trivet for a small serving dish or as a jumbo coaster for a big coffee or soup mug.

-This lovely quilted runner finishes at just 16" wide x 30" long.
-It's almost more like a jumbo placemat, but a great size for smaller tables or breakfast bars, and perfect as the center décor on a larger table.
-The pretty patchwork center features four 'flying geese' blocks.
-If you're new to quilting, each of
+At just 16″ x 30”, this runner is almost more like a jumbo placemat.
+It’s a great size for smaller tables, breakfast bars or as the center décor on a larger table.
+The pretty patchwork center features four flying geese blocks.

 Tightly spaced, straight line quilting goes right across the appliqué for an unbroken pattern that wraps from front to back.
 We designed the modern skyscraper appliqué on the front and back to feature jelly roll strips.

 We love the quilting art of superstar, Heather Jones.
 A while back, she was kind enough to give us her favorite tips on straight line quilting.
 It provides a clean, modern feeling to a design, and is especially cool when densely stitched.